concord/runway/README.md

 concord runtime versions, if there are multiple for this operator.
 Be sure to select the runtime that matches your scheduler.

-Before deploying ensure that you've passed your operator any neccessary configuration options, via command line flags, environment variable, etc. To do this you can use the `-c` option to pass a operator manifest file that runway will use to forward to the `deploy` command.
+If your operator needs additional configuration parameters to run, the runway command will request you enter them in, showing you defaults if they are applicable.
+As an alternative to this you may  pass an operator manifest file that runway will forward to the `deploy` command.
 For more information on this manifest file and the deploy command check out our
 [CLI docs](http://concord.io/docs/tutorials/cli.html#computation-json-manifest).
-Even if your operator needs no special configuraion parameters you'll still need to tell the CLI the location of your concord zookeeper quorum and the path it uses to store concords metadata.
+However, even if your operator needs no special configuraion parameters you'll still need to tell the CLI the location of your concord zookeeper quorum and the path it uses to store concords metadata.
 Although you can include this information inside your manifest file, runway makes this easy.
 Currently there are three ways of passing this